OlivierMounicq/CSharpNotes/Basic-Framework/CovarianceContravariance.md

 ##### The modifier _out_

-To decalare a type paramter as covariant, you must ass the modifier _out_.
+To decalare a type parameter as covariant, you must ass the modifier _out_.
 (See the below example).

 ##### Example